-- Weighted voting rights are the voting power attached to: - (i) a share of a particular class that is greater or superior to the voting power attached to an ordinary share; or - (ii) another governance right or arrangement, which is disproportionate to the beneficiary's economic interest in the equity securities of the issuer. - Under the new Listing Rules, only a company with a share-based WVR structure (i.e. falling within paragraph (i)) are allowed to list on the Exchange. - A company which has a board-based WVR structure, which gives certain persons control of the board which is disproportionate to their equity stake in the company, are not able to list in Hong Kong.
+Weighted voting rights are defined as the voting power attached to (i) a share of a particular class that is greater or superior to the voting power attached to an ordinary share or (ii) another governance right or arrangement, which is disproportionate to the beneficiary's economic interest in the equity securities of the issuer.
+Under the new Listing Rules only a company with a share-based WVR structure (i.e. falling within paragraph (i)) will be allowed to list on the Exchange.
+A company which has a board-based WVR structure, which gives certain persons control of the board which is disproportionate to their equity stake in the company, will not be able to list in Hong Kong.